 Kara M. Burns

-MS, MEd, LVT, VTS (Nutrition), VTS-H (Internal Medicine, Dentistry), Editor in Chief
+MS, MEd, LVT, VTS (Nutrition), VTS Hon (Internal Medicine, Dentistry), Editor in Chief

-Kara Burns is an LVT with master’s degrees in physiology and counseling psychology.
-She began her career in human medicine working as an emergency psychologist and a poison specialist for humans and animals.
-Kara is the founder and president of the Academy of Veterinary Nutrition Technicians and has attained her VTS (Nutrition).
-She is the editor in chief of Today’s Veterinary Nurse.
-She also works as an independent nutritional consultant, and is the immediate past president of NAVTA.
-She has authored many articles, textbooks, and textbook chapters and is an internationally invited speaker, focusing on topics of nutrition, leadership, and technician utilization.
+Kara is a licensed veterinary technician with master’s degrees in physiology and counseling psychology.
+She is the founder and past president of the Academy of Veterinary Nutrition Technicians.
+Kara is an independent nutritional and wellbeing consultant, and the editor in chief of Today’s Veterinary Nurse.
+She is a member of many national, international, and state associations and holds positions on many boards in the profession.
+She has authored numerous articles, textbooks, and textbook chapters and is an internationally invited speaker, focusing on topics of nutrition, leadership, and technician utilization.

 Read Articles Written by Kara M. Burns